Li Si: Bibliography

+The Han Feizi's memorial "Preserving Han" was attributed to Li Si.

 Early life

 Li Si was originally from Cai in the state of Chu.
 As a young man he was a minor functionary in the local administration of Chu.
 According to the Records of the Great Historian, one day Li Si observed that rats in the outhouse were dirty and hungry, but rats in the barn were well-fed.
 He suddenly realized that "there is no set standard for honour since everyone's life is different.
 The values of people are determined by their social status.
 And like rats, people's social status often depends purely on the random life events around them.
 And so instead of always being restricted by moral codes, people should do what they deemed best at the moment."
 He made up his mind to take up politics as a career, which was a common choice for scholars not from a noble family during the Warring States period.

 Li Si was unable to advance his career in Chu.
-He believed that achieving nothing in life while being so intelligent and educated would bring shame to not just himself but to all scholars.
+He believed that achieving nothing in life while being so intelligent and educated would bring shame to not just himself but to all scholars, so he wanted to change the environment.
 After having finished his education with the famous Confucian thinker Xunzi, he moved to the state of Qin, the most powerful state at that time, in an attempt to advance his political career.